bilousdmitro8Terminator101/UtilitySmith/README.md

 Drivers are exported to D:\MyDrivers the utility is safe for the system.
 Some features (for example, Mobility Center) are only available on laptops.
-BE CAREFULL Using DISKPART ALL DATA MAY BE DESTROYED)
+BE CAREFULL Using DISKPART ALL DATA MAY BE DELETED)